AndreaFalanti/Hypermedia-2019-september/documentation/documentation.md

 - Why do you think your web application adheres to common practices to partition a REST-based web application (static assets vs. application data)
+-- We think that our web application adheres to common practises because most of our pages are dynamically generated from data fetched from API calls, so that all objects of the same class can be displayed using a single page layout and also if data change in future there will be no problems with page updates (except if new data attributes are necessary).
+Some pages use static data because are descriptive and don't actually need to store data because they are the single topic pages and data would not be used in other pages or layouts.
 - Describe synthetically why and how did you manage session state, what are the state change triggering actions (e.g., POST to login etc..).